uxtronaut/CoolFace/README.md

 * **DON'T** forget that you can move forward and backward through the Cool Faces!
 Have you been practicing the hotkeys?
 Can you do them with one hand?
 You got it!

 * **DON'T** use Cool Faces to bully people (especially the author of the app)!
-Some of the Cool Faces look pretty upset/angry - don't worry, they won't hurt you!
-I know this, so **DON'T** try and scare me with some angry Cool Face with his fists up!
+Some of the Cool Faces look pretty upset/angry, please only use them for joking around!

 ## Support